rust-lang/atom-ide-rust/README.md

   * Enter `atom.config.set('core.debugLSP', true)`
   * Reload atom _(ctrl-shift-F5)_

 This will spit out language server message logging into the atom console.
 Check if requests/responses are being sent or are incorrect.
-It will also include any Rls stderr messages (as warnings) which may point to Rls bugs.

 ## RLS
 RLS is no longer supported.
 To use RLS install a previous version of ide-rust, `apm install ide-rust@0.21.2`.